eirikroka/Master/README.md

 - It was possible to earn a consistent profit from Asian Handicap betting in the Premier League during the pandemic, while no other period or market showed similar robustness.

 Comments:

-Schooll Exams:

-* BAN400: R Programming for Data Science:
-*   Grade : A, proportion A this year:
-*   Learnings outcomes: Gotten really vell versed in R, and the tidyverse universe
-*   Thoughts: This was a fantasic subject, i really like it, and this course help me in finding out that i want to work with coding and hopefully data science in the furture

-* BAN404: Statcial Learing:
-* Grade : A, proportion A this year:
-* Learning outcomes: We learned a lot of machine learning methods, like Support Vector Machine, K-nearst neigbour, Random Forest and so on.
-* Thoughts: Intereserting subject, something i want to learn more about and hopefully use in later in job and so on.

-* BAN438: Application Development in Python
-* Grade : B, proportion A this year:
-* Learning outcomes: Use of python to build visuled in DASH, it similar to other visualing "verktøy" like Shiny and Flask
-* Thoughts: Fun course, and a very stressfull exam, used this knowledge to make an app, I have it her on my GitHub.

-Projects:

-* FIN11: Trading and Market Microstructure
-* Grade : A, proportion A this year:
-* Short about the paper: We wrote a paper where we analysed if you earn more money on merger arbitrage than in the SP500 in the US.
-* We found the total return to be worse than the US, but that the sharp ratio was much better.
-* Thoughts:This course was actuall in my bachelors degree, but I have included it her since it was my first real introduction to coding.
-*  This course was super challeging, I used eqaully much time on this course than the three other subjects combined.
-It felt like we wrote a bachelore thesis in a 7,5 ECTS subject,
-*   the project was done by a team of 4, but i did all the coding and i didn't know a thing about it before it and
-*    i rember tyring to use chat but chat was so bad at the time at it could not help me.
-*

-* ENE434: Energy Indusrty Analytics
-* Grade : A, proportion A this year:
-* Short about the paper: We used classification methods learned in BAN404, to try to categorise 7 days into future on wheter the electricty prices in Bergen (NO5) where higly volatile or not,
-* based on historical prices, wheter and water magsins.
-* Thoughts: Funny to try to use the methods used in BAN404, to try and do predictions, learned that data quality is very important.

-*
-*
-*